 It is also potentially illegal to hack into your spouse’s password-protected cell phone, email or social media account.
 Looking through your spouse’s computer files (unless it is on your computer) without their permission could also result in inadmissible evidence, and any information obtained in this manner would most likely be excluded from any future divorce proceedings.
 Installing a GPS device onto your spouse’s car or key logging software onto their computer could also get you into legal trouble especially if you are not the sole owner of the car or computer.
 Additionally, if you’re thinking about installing hidden cameras or recording devices you need to be very careful about where they’re located, because installing those cameras on property not owned by you or in places where a person has a reasonable expectation of privacy, might violate wiretapping or other privacy laws.
 For example, you can install a home video security system that records video only, and which your spouse is aware of.
 However, if you installed the video system solely to spy on your spouse, and your spouse is totally unaware of the video system, you may have violated your spouse’s privacy rights.

 Keep in mind that the law varies from place to place and situation to situation, so that what might be legal in one state may not be legal in another or under federal law.
 The best advice I can give you would be to talk to your attorney before taking action to record, video, invade password protected accounts, or take any other action to obtain evidence in your case.
 Your attorney should be able to guide you through the evidence gathering process so that all the information you obtain will be obtained legally, be admissible in court and does not get you in trouble with the law.

-Personal Injury, Criminal Defence and Family Law Attorneys
+Divorce and Family Law Attorneys